antofy/token-vesting/README.md

 # Vesting Schedule
-An easy to use ERC20 vesting schedule for founders, employees, and advisors.
+Metegg vesting schedule for founders, employees, and advisors.

 ## How to Install?